Amy Lamé: Duckie and other works

 She made her stage debut in her first one-woman show Gay Man Trapped in a Lesbian's Body as part of ICA London's 'Spring Exhibitions' programme.

-She founded the social enterprise Pom Pom International and has held pom-pom making parties at Duckie, London's Lesbian and Gay Festival 2008 and in Northern Ireland where she held the 'Pom-poms for Peace Project'.
+She founded the social enterprise Pom Pom International and has held pom-pom-making parties at Duckie, London's Lesbian and Gay Festival 2008 and in Northern Ireland where she held the 'Pom-poms for Peace Project'.

+London Night Czar

+On 4 November 2016, London Mayor Sadiq Khan announced that Lamé would become the first London night czar and would be tasked with ensuring that London continued to thrive as a 24-hour city.
+She was initially awarded a salary of £116,925 per year for the role and was given a 40% pay increase in 2023.
+Shortly after her appointment, she was praised by Khan for her role in negotiating the reopening of the Fabric nightclub.
+During her tenure, London was heavily impacted by the COVID-19 pandemic and its night time economy declined significantly.
+Data showed that between March 2020 and December 2023, 3,011 night economy businesses in and around the capital closed, the steepest fall for any English region.

+Her role and the ability for the London Assembly to hold her to account was a source of confusion, given that she was classed as a GLA member of staff and therefore could not be scrutinised by the Liberal Democrats, Conservatives, or the Greens in the London Assembly.
+In October 2024, Lamé's resignation from the role of night czar was announced.
+The news came in the wake of heavy criticism of her perceived inaction in the role.

 Politics

 Lamé is an active member of, and fundraiser for, the Labour Party.

 She is mentioned in Sarah Brown's memoir Behind the Black Door (2011), where she details Lamé's hen night celebrations in Downing Street.

 From May 2010 to May 2011, she held the ceremonial role of Mayoress of Camden alongside the Mayor, Councillor Jonathan Simpson.

 In 2014, Lamé sought nomination to be the Labour candidate for the South London seat of Dulwich and West Norwood.
 She was unsuccessful, losing to Helen Hayes.

-On 4 November 2016, Lamé was announced by London Mayor Sadiq Khan to be the first London night czar.
-She earns a salary of £116,925 per year for the role.
-Shortly after her appointment she was praised by Khan for her role in negotiating the reopening of the Fabric nightclub.

 In October 2018, Lamé successfully managed to lobby Waitrose to change the name of its Gentleman's Smoked Chicken Caesar Roll, after arguing that it was sexist.